 Learning for Life

-Group 2 is one of the six KS4/KS5 classes and is part of the Formal pathway within the Academy.
+Group 2 is one of the five KS4/KS5 classes and is part of the Formal pathway within the Academy.
 At present there are ten students within the group; 8 male and 2 female who are aged between fourteen and eighteen.

 The students in Group 2 are working within the following ranges:

-English: Entry Level 3 to Level 1 Maths: Entry Level 2 to Level 1 Science: Entry Level 3 to Level 2
+English: Entry Level 2 to Entry Level 3

-For those students who make excellent progress can transition from 14-19 Group 2 into 14-19 Group 1.
+For those students who make excellent progress they can transition from 14-19 Group 2 into 14-19 Group 1.
 Others may choose to move on to a local college or to complete an internship through Project SEARCH.